 Fairlady Media has successfully joined these two in a number of recent apps.
-Grandma’s Preschool, and any of the specific apps from the Grandma/Grandpa series, gives preschoolers challenges and a chance to openly experiment with a number of topics.
+Grandma’s Preschool and any of the specific apps from the Grandma/Grandpa series gives preschoolers challenges and a chance to openly experiment with a number of topics.
 Grandma’s Preschool is one of the most comprehensive apps for preschoolers I have seen.
-It details the daily routines and play schemes of a preschooler.
+It details the daily routines and plays schemes of a preschooler.
 Be sure to check out all their apps.
 I'm sure you will find several specific to your young ones.

-Kindermatica has come out with a works in progress for beginning handwriting skills that lend themselves to carry over off screen.
-In Yum-Yum Letters, kids learn proper letter formation, and earn points for in-app "games" as rewards.
-Games are art projects that teach about symmetry and left/write discrimination, so you can't go wrong here.
+Kindermatica has come out with works in progress for beginning handwriting skills that lend themselves to carry over off screen.
+In Yum-Yum Letters, kids learn proper letter formation and earn points for in-app "games" as rewards.
+Games are art projects that teach about symmetry and left/right discrimination, so you can't go wrong here.
 Letters are arranged in either HWT format or alphabetically.
 Fonts included are Zaner-Bloser or HWT.
 With a promise of more to come, this is a preschool crowd pleaser.

 Apps for Older kids:

-Leonardo’s Cat by StoryToys is an app where dreams are made from, and is another favorite of mine this year.
-Gameplay employs logic and problem-solving that not only presents new challenges, but also has kids (or adults) learn from past mistakes to help poor Leonardo da Vinci’s cat scurry about the city looking for lost pieces to one of Leonardo’s inventions.
-There are 60 levels that increase with complexity and employ an increasingly array of tools from Leonardo’s vaults to conquer the levels.
+Leonardo’s Cat by StoryToys is an app where dreams are made from and is another favorite of mine this year.
+Gameplay employs logic and problem-solving that not only presents new challenges but also has kids (or adults) learn from past mistakes to help poor Leonardo da Vinci’s cat scurry about the city looking for lost pieces to one of Leonardo’s inventions.
+There are 60 levels that increase with complexity and employ an increasing array of tools from Leonardo’s vaults to conquer the levels.

 These are only a handful of apps that you may want to give or keep for yourself this holiday.
-There are many many more that need to be mentioned.
+There are much much more that needs to be mentioned.
 What is on your list for the holidays?
 Be sure to Read Katie’s Wishlist for the Classroom here for more Holiday Fun.
-Also stay tuned for our 2015 round-up!
+Also, stay tuned for our 2015 round-up!